orbitcowboy/wxRenderLoop/README.md

 wxstart-project
 ===============

-A minimal start project for wxWidgets (Linux and Windows)
+A minimal start project to get started with wxWidgets.
+This project is usable on Linux (Ubuntu, Raspbian) and Windows (Windows 7, Visual Studio 2010).